ningchencontact/azure-docs.zh-tw/articles/aks/coredns-custom.md

         errors
         cache 30
-        rewrite name substring <domain to be rewritten>.com default.svc.cluster.local proxy .  /etc/resolv.conf # you can redirect this to a specific DNS server such as 10.0.0.10 }
+        rewrite name substring <domain to be rewritten>.com default.svc.cluster.local forward .  /etc/resolv.conf # you can redirect this to a specific DNS server such as 10.0.0.10 }
 ```